go-pascal/iban/README.md

 # iban
 GoLang IBAN Validation module

-The BBAN ckeck is not yet implemented.
+The separate BBAN ckeck is not yet implemented.
 This is needed for the countries where the IBAN ckecksum is a constant.
-Currently the validation will return false.
+Currently the validation will work but the constant is not checked and neiter the BBAN.
 Concerned countries:
 Macedonia, Bosnia and Herzegovina, East Timor, Mauritania, Montenegro, Portugal, Slovenia, Tunisia

+The IBAN may be formated with spaces.
+Letter cases are ignored.

 Here a small sample to test it.